Orababa/Genomics-two-B/README.md

 * click execute

 Four new files will be added to your history.
-The result for each datasets will be a HTML report (the webpage file) and the rawData file.
+The result for each dataset will be a HTML report (the webpage file) and the rawData file.

 3. **Perform quality trimming with  `Trimmomatic🔧⚙️`** (by @Omnia)